"She lays her hands to the spindle, and her hands hold the distaff." Proverbs 31:19

 an area of activity that equates to the highest and best use of her time, as it provides the most savings to a household possible for a wife living in her era.
 This is evident when we think of all the household items requiring cloth of different types,

 to be turned into end products: not only clothing, but other items mentioned throughout the chapter such as coverlets, cushions, linen garments and tapestries.
-We know she is able to wor with more than one type of material, for both wool and flax
+We know she is able to work with more than one type of material, for both wool and flax

 are mentioned earlier in verse 13, and the implication is that she is adept in working with as many types of materials as are necessary for her family and household requirements.
 She does high quality work so that her family is beautifully clothed, and

-her husband's strength and excess time, as it relates to thriftiness and benefit to his home.
+of her husband's strength and excess time, as it relates to thriftiness and benefit to his home.
 This skill would enable him to build and maintain at least part of his family's dwelling, its furniture, and many of its tools and utility items.
-In this
+In

 wisdom -- cleverness and skill -- found in James 1:5.